 The SEC has long prioritized identifying and halting fraudulent accounting schemes, especially schemes that manipulate earnings like channel stuffing.
 According to a Report Pursuant to Section 704 of the Sarbanes-Oxley Act of 2002, during the five years preceding the enactment of SOX, the “SEC brought the greatest number of actions [involving issuer financial-report violations] in the area of improper revenue recognition: 126 of the 227 enforcement matters involved such conduct…” Since then, the SEC has continued to focus its enforcement efforts on accounting frauds.
 Some of the SEC’s largest enforcement actions against companies engaged in channel stuffing include:

-- Symbol Technologies Inc. agreed to pay $131 million for fraudulent revenue-recognition practices, including quarter-end “stuffing” to help meet revenue and earnings targets imposed by its CEO.
+- SEC v.
+Symbol Technologies Inc.: Symbol Technologies Inc. and its directors agreed to pay $131 million for fraudulent revenue-recognition practices, including quarter-end “stuffing” to help meet revenue and earnings targets imposed by its CEO.